Capex Corporation: Products

 By 1976, Capex Corporation employed forty people, had sales offices in various cities in the United States and Canada, and had resellers overseas.
-Capex's products were focused on IBM's OS/MVS operating system and they benefited from having a sales force dedicated to selling on and for that platform.
+Capex's products were focused on IBM's OS/MVS/VS1/SVS operating system and they benefited from having a sales force dedicated to selling on and for that platform.
 The company began to grow rapidly.
 By 1978, they had around 100 employees and began building a new $2 million, 36,000 sqft dedicated building for the company, with room to at least double its size.
 The new office, further north and east in Midtown at 14th Street and Indian School Road, replaced the 3rd Street office and a second facility on Thomas Road.

 The company offered both system software products and application software products.

 Optimizer

-The Cobol Optimizer was first released in late 1970 and soon achieved visibility within the computing industry.
-The Optimizer was a post-code generation phase object code optimizer for the IBM COBOL compiler.
+The COBOL (English-like programming language) Optimizer was first released in late 1970 and soon achieved visibility within the computing industry.
+The Optimizer was a special kind of optimizing compiler, that being a post-code generation-phase object code optimizer for the IBM COBOL compiler.
 The product acted in part as a peephole optimizer, replacing code sequences generated by the IBM compiler with shorter or faster sequences that had the same semantic effect.
-These transformations also included avoiding loads from main memory into registers and improving how Cobol PERFORM statements were implemented.
+These transformations also included avoiding loads from main memory into registers and improving how COBOL PERFORM statements were implemented.

 The Optimizer ran during a batch compilation job, after the IBM compiler had generated object code, and was packaged so that it was essentially transparent to the programmer.
 In the best case, its transformations could bring about a significant savings in machine instruction time at runtime.
 One early customer, Ford Motor Company, verified assertions that execution-time savings could be on the order of 10–15 percent, while savings in the memory size of compiled programs could be up to 20–30 percent.

-In addition to performance improvements, the Optimizer could perform a static control flow analysis of the executable code within the Cobol procedure division and identify unreachable code.
+In addition to performance improvements, the Optimizer could perform a static control flow analysis of the executable code within the COBOL procedure division and identify unreachable code.
 The Optimizer III version of the product could additionally be present during test executions of the program and do path coverage analysis as well as report profiling of execution counts and timings.

 The Optimizer was a well-regarded and successful product that spent multiple years on Datapro Research Corporation's honor roll of software packages.
 (Computer Associates later released a follow-on product called CA-OPTIMIZER II for MVS.)